Physician Services for Certification and Recertification of Medicare Covered Home Health Services

-Medicare General Information, Eligibility and Entitlement Manual, IOM Pub.
-100-01, Chapter 4Adobe Portable Document Format, Sections 10-60.
+Medicare General Information, Eligibility and Entitlement Manual, IOM Publication 100-01, Chapter 4, Sections 10-60.

-Medicare Claims Processing Manual, IOM Pub.
-100-04, Chapter 12Adobe Portable Document Format, Section 180 - Care Plan Oversight Services.
+Medicare Claims Processing Manual, IOM Publication 100-04, Chapter 12, Section 180 - Care Plan Oversight Services.

-Information is also available from the CMS Home Health Agency Center(external link).
+Information is also available from the CMS Home Health Agency Center.